JuliaGPU/CUDA.jl/docs/src/index.md

 Discourse](https://discourse.julialang.org/c/domain/gpu).

-## Supporting and Citing

-Much of the software in this ecosystem was developed as part of academic research.
-If you would like to help support it, please star the relevant repository as such metrics may help us secure funding in the future.
-If you use our software as part of your research, teaching, or other activities, we would be grateful if you could cite our work.
-The [CITATION.bib](https://github.com/JuliaGPU/CUDA.jl/blob/master/CITATION.bib) at the top of this repository lists the relevant papers.

-## Getting Started
+## Quick Start

-Before installing any package, you need to make sure you have a functional [NVIDIA driver](https://www.nvidia.com/Download/index.aspx) and matching [CUDA toolkit](https://developer.nvidia.com/cuda-downloads).
-On Linux, you can verify driver availability by executing `nvidia-smi`, and you have installed CUDA successfully if you can execute `ptxas --version`.
-If possible, you should install these dependencies using a package manager instead of downloading them from the NVIDIA homepage; refer to your distribution's documentation for more details.

-Once CUDA has been set up, continue by installing the three core packages that make up the Julia CUDA stack:
+The Julia CUDA stack requires a functional CUDA-setup, which includes both a driver and matching toolkit.
+Once you've set that up, continue by installing the three core packages:

 ```julia
 using Pkg